-Many of my friends, and colleagues at Opera Software do not know how to touch-type.
+Many of my friends and colleagues don’t know how to touch-type.
 I wrote a crash-course that I hope would get more of them into efficient and faster typing habits.
 The course material is based on some very basic instructions and an open-source browser-based game.

 The resting position